ESMValGroup/ESMValCore/doc/recipe/overview.rst

 Overview
 ********

-The recipe is the main control fail of ESMValTool.
+The recipe is the main control file of ESMValTool.
 It is the only required argument for the  ``esmvaltool`` command line program.
 Recipes contain the data and data analysis information and instructions needed to run the diagnostic(s), as well as specific diagnostic-related instructions.